-^{9.} These include respective for fundamental human rights, protection of wages, employment security, working conditions, labour market and social policies, and industrial relations.
+8. These include respective for fundamental human rights, protection of wages, employment security, working conditions, labour market and social policies, and industrial relations.
 See more here.

-^{10.} Refer to the Health Toolkit for further information on the health workforce and social determinants of health.
+9. Refer to the Toolkit for Integrating Migration into Health Interventions for further information on the health workforce and social determinants of health.

-^{11.} Refer to the Private Sector Development and Trade Toolkit for further information on private sector development.
+Refer to the Toolkit for Integrating Migration into Private Sector Development and Trade Interventions for further information on private sector development.